codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 ### Firebase setup

-Configure your Firebase app in the console and register a new Android app.
+Make sure to follow steps 1 to create a Firebase app as shown in [[this section||Google-Cloud-Messaging#step-1-register-with-firebase-developers-console]].

+Make sure to click on the option to add Firebase to your Android app:

 <img src="https://imgur.com/pSDOxFt.png" height=350 />